ENGLISH at WPES

 - writing letters, emails or notices

 - Taking part in discussions and giving presentations.

 - These are very popular English qualifications and students often sit this examination in the November or March prior to the IGCSE examination.

 Within the Mathematics department we aim to challenge every student to reach their full potential giving them the opportunity to develop appropriate mathematical skills to enable them to succeed in everyday life.
-All students are expected to complete a ‘baseline test’ on entry to either Centre, and this is used by staff to plan an individualised programme appropriate to each student’s ability in order to help them develop their mathematical understanding.
+All students are expected to complete a ‘baseline test’ on entry to either Centre, and this is used by staff to plan an individualised programme appropriate to each student’s ability.

-The department uses a variety of resources and activities including Functional Maths projects, ICT packages, homework and kinesthetic tasks alongside the Exploring Maths text book range to ensure students are able to develop their thinking skills, learn how to form convincing arguments, to justify findings and general statements and to work logically towards results and solutions.
-Where appropriate, students who are gifted and talented in Mathematics are offered the opportunity to gain qualifications in Functional Maths or another appropriate qualification.
+The department uses a variety of resources and activities including Functional Maths projects, ICT packages, homework and kinesthetic tasks to ensure students are able to develop their thinking skills, learn how to form convincing arguments, to justify findings and general statements and to work logically towards results and solutions in order to challenge and support every student mathematical development.

-- Edexcel GCSE at Foundation or Higher Level
+- Edexcel IGCSE (9-1) at Foundation or Higher Level

 - Edexcel Functional Maths Level 1 and Level 2

 - Edexcel Award in Number and Measure Level 1 and Level 2